uwegeercken/hop-uit/README.md

 Issues:

 The multiway join step allows for any number of input steps - this tool only converts up to 6.
-If you have more then either the code has to be ammended or the step has to be removed from the Hop GUI canvas and re-added.
-Note that this step is introduced in Hop v0.40.
+If you have more than that, then either the code here has to be ammended or the step has to be removed from the Hop GUI canvas and re-added.
+Note that the multiway join step is introduced in Hop v0.40.

 Please send your feedback and help to enhance the tool.
+It is important to have your view of the world, your manpower and your expertise.

 Copyright (C) 2020  Uwe Geercken